 Effective in the home office through proper breaks and massages

-We probably all know days when we don't know where our heads are and when projects, tasks and deadlines really pile up.
+We've probably all had days when we don't know where our heads are and the projects, tasks and deadlines are literally piling up.
 Activities that we put off forever and those that we don't even get to because we simply need to take time for them separately and undisturbed, which we simply don't feel we have.
-These diverse challenges in our daily work routine not only cause stress, but can also mean that we never really get to work effectively.
-It is no longer a secret that restful breaks are an essential factor for performance and concentration.
-This is all the more true...
+These diverse challenges in everyday working life not only cause stress, but can also mean that we never really get to work effectively.
+It is no longer a secret that proper and truly relaxing breaks are a key factor in performance and concentration....

-We probably all know days when we don't know where our heads are and when projects, tasks and deadlines really pile up.
+We're probably all familiar with days when we don't know where our heads are and the projects, tasks and deadlines are literally piling up.
 Activities that we put off forever and those that we don't even get to because we simply need to take time for them separately and undisturbed, which we simply don't feel we have.

-These diverse challenges in our daily work routine not only cause stress, but can also mean that we never really get to work effectively.
-It's no longer a secret that a key factor in performance and concentration is restful breaks.
+These diverse challenges in everyday working life not only cause stress, but can also mean that we never really get to work effectively.
+It is no longer a secret that proper and truly relaxing breaks are a key factor in performance and concentration.

-This is even more true when we work from home, where many more distracting factors lurk, but also where the line between work and free time threatens to become increasingly blurred.
-Do you know this situation?
-Then we would like to give you some tips today on how to properly organize breaks in the home office and how massages can also play a central role in this.
+This is all the more true when we work from home, where there are many more distractions lurking, but also where the boundary between work and leisure time threatens to become increasingly blurred.
+Are you familiar with this situation?
+Then we would like to give you a few tips today on how to organize breaks in the home office properly and how massages can also play a central role in this.

 Top priority: breaks in the home office